 Supporting your child’s return to school

-Going back to school after the Covid-19 lockdown, or after a period of quarantine or self-isolation, can be a difficult experience for children whose routines have been disrupted by the pandemic.
+Going back to school after a period of homeschooling can be a difficult experience for children whose routines have been disrupted.

 ‘While some children may be eager to return to their old routine, others may need help to adjust, so it’s a good idea to start planning how to support your child and make it as stress-free as possible, says Caroline Yolland, school counsellor at The Beacon School, an independent school for boys aged four to 13 in Amersham.

 So how can we tackle this new step in our children’s education?
 We asked Caroline for her top tips.

 As soon as you know what day they will be back in the classroom, tell them when they'll be returning to school.